Wood burning stoves: what you need to know

 - Seasoned logs (fully or partially dried logs) - around £116 per cubic metre

 - Kiln-dried logs (dried in a kiln) - around £135 per cubic metre

 - Wood pellets are usually sold by the kg and cost around £120 per 500kg, which is roughly equivalent to one cubic metre

 - Briquettes (made of crushed paper or wood) are also usually sold by the kg and cost around £150 per 500kg.

 Keep in mind that although some types are cheaper to buy, they may be less efficient to burn - and will be more polluting.
-For example, partially seasoned logs have around 25% to 40% moisture and so a 3kWh output per kg.
+For example, partially seasoned logs have around 25% to 35% moisture and so a 3.4kWh output per kg.

 Kiln-dried logs and seasoned logs, on the other hand, have around 20% moisture and so a 4.5kWh output.
-Pellets and briquettes have the moisture content of around just 10%, and heat output of around 5kWh.
+Pellets and briquettes have the moisture content of around just 10%, and a heat output of around 5kWh.

 Only burn logs with a moisture content of less than 20% to minimise pollution and increase efficiency.
 With anything other than kiln-dried logs, briquettes and pellets, you'll need to dry them out yourself before using them.

-For around £100, you can also buy, or even find, freshly-cut logs.
-These are cheaper, but have a high moisture content of between 60% and 90%.
-They will therefore have a very low heat output of around 1kWh per kg.
+For around £100, you can also buy, or even find, freshly cut logs.
+These are cheaper, but have a high moisture content of between 50% and 60% or even higher.
+They will therefore have a very low heat output of around 1 to 2kWh per kg.